 Experts: Misdiagnosis begins with doctors who don’t listen

-Posted on behalf of The Bell Law Firm, PLLC on Jan 23, 2013 in Doctor Errors
+Posted on behalf of Stewart Bell, PLLC on Jan 23, 2013 in Doctor Errors

 We recently read an article by two emergency room physicians who wrote that tens of thousands of patients die each year because of medical errors , often due to misdiagnosis.
 The pair wrote that the first step to misdiagnosis and error is frequently a doctor who isn't listening carefully to the patient.